Brading & Yaverland

 The position of Brading Church on the limestone eminence at the head of Brading Haven lends probability to the tradition that it was the site chosen by St Wilfred when he sailed from his monastery of Selsey on the opposite mainland, to convert the Jutes of the Isle of Wight.
 It is not improbable that Wilfred consecrated the site as a Christian Church.
 Such a building would probably have been of wood, and it may have ceased to exist by 1087 when the Domesday Book omits to make mention of a Church of Brading, though such an omission is not necessarily proof that there was no church.
 The manor of Whitfield, in a part of the parish more remote from the sea, possessed a chapel endowed with great tithes and this may have sufficed for the scanty population until the growth of Brading, advantageously situated for commerce on the harbour, necessitated a larger central church in the 12th century.
 The harbour, which invited Wilfred to land, perhaps enabled bands of marauders to descend on the Island and destroy Wilfred's earlier church and cause the chapel at Whitfield in a safer position to be used for a time as the parish church.
 In any case, no part of the existing church at Brading is earlier than the middle of the 12th Century.
 It now consists of a nave with aisles, a tower at the West end and a chancel flanked by north and south chapels.

 The pillars of the nave which have five bays, appear to be Transitional Norman and support pointed arches.
 This part of the Church was probably built by William FitzAzor about 1160.
-William, with the consent of his wife, Mabel, granted the advowson to the Priory of St Helen's, which was a cell of Wenlock in Shropshire; but in 1241 Walter Lisle, a great-nephew of William the founder, whom his granddaughter had married, claimed the advowson in the right of his wife.
+William, with the consent of his wife, Mabel, granted the advowson (patronage), that is the right to present a nominee for appointment as the parish priest in the event of a vacancy, to the Priory of St Helen's, which was a cell of Wenlock in Shropshire; but in 1241 Walter Lisle, a great-nephew of William the founder, whom his granddaughter had married, claimed the advowson in the right of his wife.
 The Prior of Wenlock disputed Walter's claim, but urged that he was unable to answer, because the advowson belonged to the Prior of St Helen's.
 Three years later the suit was decided in favour of the Prior, who in 1253 sold it to Aylmer de Valence, Bishop designate of Winchester.
-On the bishop's death the advowson came to his next of kin, King Henry III and continued in the Crown until Edward I granted it to the prior of Braemore as a set-off against 500 marks he owed for stock etc. on the manor he had obtained from Isabella de Fortibus.
+On the bishop's death the advowson came to his next of kin, King Henry III and continued in the Crown until Edward I granted it to the Prior of Braemore as a set-off against 500 marks he owed for stock etc. on the manor he had obtained from Isabella de Fortibus.
 The Prior of St Helen’s again claimed the advowson but in 1347 finally gave it to Braemore which held the patronage until the dissolution of the monastery when the Crown granted it to Henry Courtney, the Marquess of Exeter, on whose execution for treason in 1539 it again reverted to the sovereign, and was given in 1546 to Trinity College, Cambridge.

 On the north side of the chancel is a chapel built by the parish and the de Aula family about A. D. 1500.
 The decorated pillars between this chapel and the chancel appear to be of earlier date than the arches they support, providing some evidence for the existence of an earlier building on the site that had been destroyed by fire.
 The South chapel, which Sir John Oglander, writing in the 17th Century, states had been built by his family for their own use and those of their tenants, has long been appropriated as a burial place for the Oglanders.
 It was restored, leaving its 16th Century details, by Sir Henry Oglander in 1866.